-- 32. The Meeting expressed support for the strengthening of maritime cooperation among the EAS participating countries in accordance with the 2020 EAS Leaders' Statement on Marine Sustainability, the 2023 EAS Leaders' Statement on Maintaining and Promoting the Region as an Epicentrum of Growth, and international law, including the 1982 United Nations Convention on the Law of the Sea (UNCLOS), the 2015 EAS Statement on Enhancing Regional Maritime Cooperation by promoting the sustainable use and management of marine resources and protection and conservation of marine environment, biodiversity, and ecosystems, and by addressing and combating the adverse impacts of pollution, ocean acidification, marine debris, illegal, unreported and unregulated (IUU) fishing, piracies, and armed robberies against ships.
-At the same time, the Meeting emphasised the need to enhance complementarity with other ASEAN-led mechanisms such as the ASEAN Regional Forum (ARF), the ASEAN Defence Ministers' Meeting Plus (ADMM-Plus), and the Expanded ASEAN Maritime Forum (EAMF), with a view to avoiding duplication. - 33.
-The Meeting recognised the need to maintain and further strengthen stability in the maritime sphere in the region.
-The Meeting also underlined the importance of strengthening maritime cooperation and exploring new initiatives towards this end.
-The Meeting took into account the cross-cutting nature of maritime cooperation through such activities such as the ASEAN Indo-Pacific Workshop on Marine Plastic Debris, co-hosted by Indonesia and New Zealand in Bali, 14-15 June 2023 and the EAS Workshop on Developing Coastal Economy held in Bali, 4-5 August 2023.
-The Meeting also welcomed the successful hosting of the 6th EAS Conference on Maritime Security Cooperation by India in Mumbai, 4-5 July 2024, co-chaired by India, Indonesia and Australia.
+- 34. We supported the strengthening of maritime cooperation among the EAS Participating Countries in accordance with international law, including the 1982 United Nations Convention on the Law of the Sea (UNCLOS), the 2015 EAS Statement on Enhancing Regional Maritime Cooperation, and the 2020 EAS Leaders' Statement on Marine Sustainability, in a collective and comprehensive approach, at the same time emphasising the need to enhance the EAS's complementarity with other ASEAN-led mechanisms such as the ASEAN Regional Forum (ARF), the ASEAN Defence Ministers' Meeting Plus (ADMM-Plus), and the Expanded ASEAN Maritime Forum (EAMF), with a view to avoiding duplication of work and increasing their operational effectiveness. - 35.
+We recognised the need to maintain and further strengthen stability in the maritime sphere in our region and underlined the importance of strengthening maritime cooperation and exploring new initiatives towards this end.
+We took into account the cross-cutting nature of maritime cooperation, and noted the convening of related activities such as the ASEAN Indo-Pacific Workshop on Marine Plastic Debris, co-hosted by Indonesia and New Zealand in Bali, 14-15 June 2023 and the EAS Workshop on Developing Coastal Economy held in Bali, 4-5 August 2023.
+We also welcomed the sixth reiteration of the EAS Conference on Maritime Security and Cooperation hosted by India, co-organised by Indonesia and Australia, on 4-5 July 2024 in Mumbai, India.